 Most employers must carry workers’ compensation insurance to protect their employees.
 When an employee suffers a work-related injury, they file a workers’ comp claim to get payment for their medical treatment.
 It also covers a portion of their missed wages.
 In return for the coverage, the injured employee can’t sue their employer.

 The process works well for mild to moderate injuries.
 That isn’t always the case when the injuries are more severe.
 These workers typically need more extensive medical treatment and more time off from work.
 Some never fully recover, leaving them unable to return to work and earn an income.
+This is why it is so important to partner with a work comp lawyer if you have been injured on the job.
 Once employees reach MMI, workers’ compensation often provides a lump sum payment to cover future missed wages.

 The Role of Maximum Medical Improvement